rossyndicate/yojoa-rs-secchi/programs/README.md

 # yojoa-rs-secchi/programs

-This directory contains the scripts that collate, harmonize, and generally munge the RS, Secchi, and met data into a common file.
+This directory contains the scripts that collate, harmonize, and generally munge the RS, Secchi, and meteorological data into a common file.
 The programs are numbered in the order that they were originally run.

 ## Script descriptions

 * Script 1_RS_collate_harmonize.Rmd collates and harmonizes the output from GEE for the Yojoa in-lake locations

-* 2_Process_Summarize_ERA5.Rmd summarizes the ERA5 met data in 3, 5, and 7 day windows.
+* 2_Process_Summarize_ERA5.Rmd summarizes the ERA5 meteorological data in 3, 5, and 7 day windows.

 * 3_regionalRS_collate_harmonize.Rmd: similar to script 1, this script collates and harmonizes GEE output, but here, it does this for the regional set of lakes for the handoff correction